Skip to contents

 • # feedback- (only provided if student does not reach all points)

-Directed pairs are forced choice exercises, so they have similar problems as single choice and multiple choice exercises (guessing increases variance).
+Directed pairs are forced choice tasks, so they have similar problems as single choice and multiple choice tasks (guessing).
 A specific problem of directed pairs is that answers are not independent.
 Making a mistake will lead to additional mistakes because two elements are blocked by one match.
 Use directed pairs with care.